pulumi/docs/content/blog/building-your-first-serverless-app-using-only-javascript/index.md

 meta_image: "code-completion.gif"
 ---

-In this tutorial, we'll use Pulumi, to build a complete serverless application using JavaScript.
+In this tutorial, we'll use Pulumi to build a complete serverless application using only JavaScript.
 When we say 'using only JavaScript', we're not kidding:

 - write code just like an Express app... but end up with a fully